 Those who follow college football are certainly familiar with the tradition and passionate following the game has in the South, and the state of North Carolina is no exception.
-The University of North Carolina, NC State, Wake Forest and Duke all take up residence in the Atlantic Coast Conference, and combine storied histories with excited fanbases and beautiful campuses.
+Four North Carolina-based institutions take up residence in the Atlantic Coast Conference, and combine storied histories with excited fan bases and beautiful campuses.
 East Carolina and Charlotte also offer FBS-level football, with a number of FCS programs also dotting the Tar Heel State landscape.

 Follow a North Carolina map about 45 minutes west of Charlotte, however, and you will spot the town of Boiling Springs.
 Gardner-Webb University calls this town of just under 5,000 home, and the football program is attempting to craft a tradition of its own.
-Former Green Bay Packer and Super Bowl champion Gabe Wilkins spent his collegiate career as a Runnin’ Bulldog, and former Titans and current Eagles assistant Jim Washburn is also a graduate of the program and a native of nearby Shelby.
+Former Green Bay Packer and Super Bowl champion Gabe Wilkins spent his collegiate career as a Runnin’ Bulldog, and longtime NFL assistant Jim Washburn is also a graduate of the program and a native of nearby Shelby.

 The university fielded its first football team in 1970.
 The school received full four-year accreditation the next year.
 The Runnin’ Bulldogs joined the FCS Big South Conference’s football slate in 2002, with conference entry in all sports taking place in 2008.

 Gardner-Webb is a tough place to find, as you will note in the Access section of this review.
 It is even tougher not to like.